johnsonpremier/johnsonpremier.github.io/_posts/2023-06-05-nessus_update.md

 # Update Nessus Scanner (WIN10)

-## Download the Latest Version of Nessus and copy it to the /tmp directory
+## Download the Latest Version of Nessus
 * Navigate to = <https://www.tenable.com/downloads>

 ## Launch the Trellix Desktop Application and disable Threat Prevention and Firewall settings